sambit-giri/tools21cm/README.md

 * Smoothing: methods to smooth or reduce resolution of the data to reduce noise
 * Point statistics: contains various useful statistical methods
 * Temperature: methods to estimate the brightness temperature

-For detail documentation and how to use them, see [here](https://tools21cm.readthedocs.io/contents.html).

-### Under Developement

-* Foreground model: methods to simulate and analyse the foreground signal for 21 cm signal
-* Primary beam: methods to simulate the primary beam of radio telescope
-* Telescope noise:
+* Radio telescope noise:
 	* simulate the radio telescope observation strategy
 	* simulate telescope noise
 * Topology: methods to estimate the topology of the region of interest
+* Foreground model: methods to simulate and analyse the foreground signal for 21 cm signal

+For detail documentation and how to use them, see [here](https://tools21cm.readthedocs.io/contents.html).

+### Under Developement

+* Radio telescope beam:
+	* simulate the sensitivity and evolution of the primary beam
+	* simulate the impact of side-lobes

 ## INSTALLATION